this-is-tobi/multiarch-mirror/README.md

 ## Automation

-The workflow runs daily (01:00 am) or can be triggered manually from the Github user interface.
+The workflow runs every 6 hours (00:00 / 06:00 / 12:00 / 18:00 UTC) or can be triggered manually from the Github user interface.

 > *__Notes:__ Before each application build, the CI compares the last tag of the official version with the last tag of the mirror image to check whether a new build should be triggered.*